wp-plugins/yabp/readme.txt

 * Fixed a bug with the rating translation.

 = 1.0.1 =
-* Added Dutch language
+* Added Dutch language.
-* Updated texts to specify what API key type should be entered
+* Updated texts to specify what API key type should be entered.
-* Improved activate/deactivate handling of the plugin
+* Improved activate/deactivate handling of the plugin.
-* Fixed timezone bug
+* Fixed timezone bug.
-* Minor code and text improvements
+* Minor code and text improvements.

 = 1.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+More options per item are now available.

 = 1.0.3 =
 Updated Dutch translation.